Home Buying #Mortgage Basics

 Stress testing is an essential way lenders can assess whether applicants will be able to pay their monthly payments if rates change.
 By simulating the impact that an increase in your mortgage repayments would have on your finances, stress testing is a way to protect both lenders and borrowers.

 For lenders, stress testing means they can reduce the risk by only allowing those with additional breathing room in their budget.
-For buyers, it means they won’t end up over their heads if rates go up.
+For buyers, it means they won’t end up underwater if rates go up.

 If you’re looking for sound advice with a great mortgage strategy that works with your long-term financial goals, reach out to nesto’s mortgage experts today.